Add Alt Text to Images

 Screen readers use punctuation to know where to pause when reading content, so it's important to use proper punctuation in your alt text. - Don't use quotes

 Image captions are read by screen readers and display even when images are blocked, so don't repeat image captions in your alt text.
-Alt text should provide information about your image that your subscriber can't get from the caption alone. - Consider context
+Alt text should provide information about your image that your recipients can't get from the caption alone. - Consider context

 Context is the most important thing to consider when you write alt text for an image.
 How does the image relate to the content around it?
-Ask yourself what information your subscribers might already have about the image based on surrounding content. - Identify decorative images
+Ask yourself what information your recipients might already have about the image based on surrounding content. - Identify decorative images

 Some email clients won't display alt text for a linked image, or won't display alt text that exceeds the image width.
 Send test emails to different email clients and disable images to find out how your alt text will display.